g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Blue-green deployment is commonly used in various scenarios, including:

 * Web Applications: For rolling out updates, new features, or bug fixes to web-based applications without downtime.
-Examples of web applications that utilizes this deployment strategy includes LinkedIn and Github.
+Examples of web applications that utilizes this deployment strategy includes [LinkedIn](https://ng.linkdin.com) and [Github](https://github.com).

 * E-commerce Platforms: For ensuring continuous availability of online stores and minimizing disruptions during updates or maintenance.
-Examples of e-commerce platforms that utilizes this deployment strategy includes Amazon and Et
+Examples of e-commerce platforms that utilizes this deployment strategy includes [Amazon](https://www.amazon.com) and [Etsy](https://www.e).

 * SaaS (Software as a Service) Platforms: For deploying updates to cloud-based applications while maintaining service availability for users.
+Platforms such as [SalesForce](https://www.salesforce.com) and [Google Workspace](https://workspace.google.com) utilize this strategy.

-## How does this Blue Green Deployment Works
+## How does Blue Green Deployment Work?
 Blue-green deployment operates on the principle of maintaining two identical yet separate environments, allowing for seamless updates and minimal downtime during the deployment process.
 Below is a detailed explanation of how blue-green deployment works, along with examples where necessary:

 ### Working Principles